Botany and Molecular Evolution

 Grunelius-Möllgaard Laboratory for Molecular Evolution

-The Grunelius-Möllgaard Laboratory is run by the Department of Botany and Molecular Evolution and is open to all scientists at Senckenberg Research Institute.
+The Grunelius-Möllgaard Laboratory is run by the Division of Botany and Molecular Evolution and is open to all scientists at Senckenberg Research Institute.

 About the lab